 The dental faculty at this school is composed of 4 full-time members and 11 adjunct instructors.
 This school's dental hygiene clinic is located on campus.

 This accredited program begins in the summer and spans 2 years.
 Courses include dental anatomy/morphology, oral health education, radiology, oral pathology, dental materials, medical emergencies, educational theories, periodontics, pharmacology, nutrition, expanded functions, patient management and dental office practice.
 During the 3rd summer of this program, students take part in an advanced clinical rotation.
 In addition to the major courses, students complete general education requirements to earn this degree.

 Other School Options

 Cabrillo College, situated about 36 miles from San Jose in Aptos, offers an associate's degree in dental hygiene.
-Located in San Mateo, about 32 miles from San Jose, College of San Mateo offers a 2-semester, 29.5 unit certificate in dental assisting.
+Located in San Mateo, about 32 miles from San Jose, College of San Mateo offers a 2-semester, 37-39 unit certificate in dental assisting and an associate's degree in dental assisting.